|Nutrition Facts (per serving)|

-Celebrate Mardi Gras with a round of King Cake shots!
+Celebrate Mardi Gras with a round of King Cake shots.
 The recipe is simple and the flavor is utterly delicious.
 It even makes a round of three, so you can share with friends or work down the line yourself.

 Gather the ingredients.

-To begin rimming the glasses with sugar, dip the rim of one shot glass in a shallow dish of the cream liqueur.
+To begin rimming the glasses with sugar, dip the rim of 1 shot glass in a shallow dish of the cream liqueur.
 Let the excess drip off while the glass is still upside down.

 Strain into the prepared shot glasses.

 Top with whipped cream and a sprinkle of ground nutmeg.
+Serve and enjoy.

 - It's easy to make colored sugar at home if you can't find the three colors at the store.
 Simply add four to five drops of food coloring to about 1/8 cup of white sugar.
 Stir with a fork until the sugar becomes one color, about 1 to 2 minutes.
-Lay the sugar out in a thin pile on wax paper to dry overnight.
+Lay the sugar out in a thin pile on waxed paper to dry overnight.

 - When using liquid food coloring, you will have to break up the resulting sugar cake into fine crystals again.
 A muddler makes quick work of that.
 Gel food coloring doesn't cake up as much.